Why Saying “I Love You” Is Not Enough.

 And yes, I agree, we should!

-Telling someone that you love them is a wonderful, life-enhancing gift; telling someone why you love them is more profound and longer-lasting.
+Telling someone you love them is a wonderful, life-enhancing gift; telling someone why you love them is more profound and longer-lasting.

 A little over a year ago, I lost a dear friend to cancer at the young age of 52.